csongchinn/mars-air-project/README.md

 Then it should take the user to Home page

+**Expected result**
+- "Book a ticket to the red planet now!" are shown
+- "Book a ticket to the red planet now!" can be clicked and links to Home page

 --

 Given the user is on a page that is not Home Page